olekscode/MicroUML/README.md

-# MicroUML

-A UML model and an embedded DSL in Pharo
+# MicroUML: A UML model and an embedded DSL in Pharo.

-MicroUML is a project to support a small syntax to describe class diagram.
+MicroUML offers a small Pharo embedded syntax to describe class diagrams.

 ## Needs